by David O’Bryan

 Some modelers use an additional material on the body besides fiberglass.
 This material has the purpose of adding some color or a pattern and of sealing the fabric weave so that less epoxy is needed and a smoother finish results.
 The two materials I know of are Japanese tissue and 1/2 mil aluminized mylar.
 Don’t be afraid to experiment.

 The Japanese tissue can be applied on the mandrel prior to adding the fabric or it can be added to the outside on top of the fabric.
 If you apply the Japanese tissue first then just barely wet it (on the dull side) and place one wrap of it on the mandrel, with the wetted side up (away from the mandrel) and the shiny side down.
 Now add the fiberglass fabric, using the wetted tissue as the source of the epoxy for the fiberglass.
+It is only necessary to use one wrap of fiberglass if you use the Japanese tissue as the first layer.
 Finish sanding as before.
 If you apply the Japanese tissue to the outside of the fabric you first lay up the fiberglass as normal and then wrap a paper towel around the mandrel and soak up any excess epoxy.
 Now apply the one dry wrap of Japanese tissue to the mandrel.
 Help the remaining epoxy on the mandrel to soak into the Japanese tissue and add epoxy if necessary.
 One advantage of this technique is that there is really no significant sanding to be done as the Japanese tissue creates a very good finish.

 The 1/2 mil mylar is used just like the outer wrap of Japanese tissue.
 It gives an even slicker finish and does not need any epoxy to saturate it.
 Just run a small bead of epoxy down the small overlap you allow for the one wrap and adhere the final edge of the mylar onto the initial edge.
 You cannot attach fins or anything else to the mylar so it cannot be used on the very lower sections of the body.
 As is shown in the photos I use both the Japanese tissue and the mylar on my models.